saltlakeryan/ubuntu-12.04-unattended/README.md

 I built and tested this from an ubuntu machine, though it may work on other linux distros.
 It uses mkisofs, so you may want to "apt-get install mkisofs".
 It creates some big temp files so you'll need a couple of gigs of free space for that.
 You will need to start with an ubuntu server iso file.
-Tested with ubuntu server 12.04 iso.
+Tested with ubuntu server 12.04 iso and ubuntu server 14.04 iso.

 Reference